The Astronaut's Wife

-The Astronaut's Wife is a 1999 American science fiction thriller film directed and written by Rand Ravich.
+The Astronaut's Wife is a 1999 American science fiction thriller film directed and written by Rand Ravich, in his feature directorial debut.
 It stars Johnny Depp and Charlize Theron.

 The film was released on August 27, 1999.
-It received negative reviews from critics and was a box office bomb.
+It received negative reviews from critics.

 Plot

 Spencer Armacost is an astronaut working for NASA, and his wife Jillian is a second-grade teacher.
 While he and Alex Streck are walking in space on a mission, an explosion knocks out their communication with the command center.

-They land safely, but when their spouses arrive to see them they are in the hospital; both asleep until they recover.
+They land safely, but when their spouses arrive to see them they are in the hospital; both are asleep until they recover.
 Armacost eventually wakes up without problems, but Streck has a medical emergency requiring him to have an electrical cardioversion.
-Neither speak about the in-flight emergency.
+Neither speaks about the in-flight emergency.
 Armacost accepts a position with a New York-based company, McLaren.
 At a farewell party, Streck's aggressive behavior catches Jillian's attention before he suddenly dies from what NASA attributes to a stroke.
 Streck's wife, Natalie, electrocutes herself in the bath with a radio.

 In New York at a party, Jillian asks Spencer to tell her about the space walk incident.
 He answers vaguely, and then has aggressive sex with her.
 Soon afterward, she finds out she is pregnant with twins.
 She tells the doctor that earlier in her life, after her parents died, she sought psychiatric care because she started to see her loved ones dead, including herself.

 Sherman Reese has been terminated from NASA because he continued to insist that something was wrong with Spencer, though all tests came back normal.
 Reese confronts Jillian to warn her, and she leaves in fear, wanting to believe he is crazy but knowing he is right about Spencer being different.
 Jillian calls Reese and he tells her that Natalie was pregnant with twins at the time of her suicide.
 Jillian asks what the autopsy showed about the twins and Reese tells Jillian that he needs to meet her in person to show her.
 Spencer intercepts him, and he goes missing.
 As a backup plan, he has sent her a key to a self storage locker that has a VHS video cassette that explains that there was a signal in space near Spencer and Streck when they lost contact with NASA.
 He believes the signal was an alien that wanted to get to Earth and traveled as a radio wave through space, taking over Spencer's body.
-He believes it will use her twins to pilot the McClaren plane that it is designing that disables warfare machinery.
+He believes it will use her twins to pilot the McLaren plane that it is designing that disables warfare machinery.
 Jillian attempts a medical abortion but is thwarted by Spencer who slaps her.
 She throws herself down a flight of stairs and wakes up in the hospital.
 Spencer tells her that the twins survived the fall and intimidates her to keep silent about what had happened.